 The house mouse is timid in nature and there's a low chance for it to bite you, however, it brings the following dangers with it:

 - Property damage and risk of fires - Mice chew on anything on their way, including electrical wires, wood and other materials around your house.
-This increases the chance of fires in the property.
+This increases the chance of fires on the property.

 - Structural damage and property destruction - Similarly, mice will not stop gnawing when they reach the structural elements of your house or the expensive furniture.
 They also eat textiles such as carpeting and upholstery.

-- Contamination of food supplies - The goal of house mouse is to reach your kitchen cabinets, fridge insights or other food sources.
+- Contamination of food supplies - The goal of a house mouse is to reach your kitchen cabinets, fridge insights or other food sources.
 Along their way, they spread disease and contamination spread by their urine and droppings.

 - Spreading other pest species - Mice and rats may not be the end of your pest problems as they often bring mites infestations with them.
 Fleas, ticks, lice and other mites often travel from property to property on the backs of rodents.

-According to the World Health Organisation, commensal rodents such as the house mouse and variety of rats "can be affected with a large variety of parasites and zoonotic agents.
+According to the World Health Organisation, commensal rodents such as the house mouse and a variety of rats "can be affected with a large variety of parasites and zoonotic agents.
 Additionally, commensal rodents are also linked to medical problems associated with asthma and indoor allergic reactions".